Hedevgare/blog/src/pages/posts/build-a-modal-with-html-css-and-javascript.md

 <!-- ... -->
 ```

 Our changes are just to add an empty `<div>` that represents the overlay.
-Now we need to style it, in order to actually be an overlay.
+Now we need to style it in order for it to actually be an overlay.

 Open the `styles.css` file and add the following styles.